 You must meet specific qualification standards when applying for a conventional home loan.
 Here’s what you need to know.

-It is possible for individuals who are buying a home for the first time to obtain a conventional mortgage with a down payment as low as 3%.
+First-time homebuyers can obtain a conventional mortgage with a down payment as low as 3%.
 However, the down payment requirement may vary depending on personal circumstances and the type of loan or property being purchased.

 A mortgage calculator can help determine future monthly payments based on your down payment.

-When you decide to make a down payment of less than 20% on a conventional loan, you will be asked to pay for Private Mortgage Insurance (PMI).
+When you decide to make a down payment of less than 20% on a conventional loan, you must asked to pay for Private Mortgage Insurance (PMI).
 This insurance protects the mortgage investors in case of a loan default.
 The cost of PMI will vary depending on your loan type, credit score, and the amount you put down.

 Private Mortgage Insurance (PMI) is a fee typically included in your monthly mortgage payment.
 However, there are other options available to cover this cost.
 Some buyers pay it upfront as a fee for closing costs, while others opt for a slightly higher interest rate.
 Deciding how to pay for PMI requires careful consideration of the numbers to determine which option is the most cost-effective for you.